 - Policy programs

 Courses in the B.A. in Human Rights Practice offer extensive interaction between students and leading practitioners from around the globe through several video conferences in each course.
 Project-based learning enables students to complete real-world projects alongside work with community members through independent studies, internships, and the Capstone course.
-The core curriculum includes the courses listed below.
+The curriculum includes the courses listed below.
 For further information, please see the page on the Human Rights BA Major and Minor Requirements.